 1. What are the criteria for admission to BME?

-The admissions committee for Biomedical Engineering reviews GRE General test scores (subject scores are not necessary), performance at previous institutions/universities, at least 3 letters of recommendations, and a personal statement.
+The admissions committee for Biomedical Engineering reviews performance at previous institutions/universities, at least 3 letters of recommendations, and a personal statement.
+GRE General Test scores are required for PhD applicants and are preferred for MS/ME applicants (subject tests are not needed).
 Information on where to submit official transcripts, test scores and letters of recommendation can be found at: http://gradstudy.rutgers.edu/apply/before-you-apply

 2. Do I need a biomedical engineering degree to enter the graduate program?

 Some of our students do not have a BME degree when they entered our program.
 These students are encouraged to take prerequisite courses in areas they lack.
 Mostly these courses include Calculus-Multivariable, Calculus-Differential Equations, Cell Biology, and Physiology.